ACBMP/CXBTool/README.md

 # CXB Tool

 This is a simple CLI program to edit the CXB file for an ACB RDV server.
+Thanks to Kamzik123 for the help reversing the CXB format.

 ## Usage